PelleLille/hsl-docs/structures.rst

 .. _truthtable:

 `if` statements check the expression for truthiness.
 It does so by checking if the expression is not false.
-Everything that is not false is definition true.
+Everything that is not false is by definition true.

 +-----------+------------+
 | data type | truthiness |